 COPD takes years to develop, and despite the decreasing incidence of smoking, the prevalence of COPD is rising.
 We’re seeing people who started smoking in the 1960s reporting to their doctors with degenerative lung diseases.

 Nimoy, to his great credit, took precious time from his last days among us to issue a warning.
 Many of us smoke in our younger years before the eventual realization that we’re mortal, and that we need to take care of our health.
 The trouble with degenerative lung disease is that it’s impossible to know at what point enough damage has been done to the lungs that they will continue to degenerate, eventually resulting in a COPD diagnosis.

-If you suffer from COPD symptoms and would like to find out whether stem cell therapy can improve your quality of life, contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.
+If you suffer from COPD symptoms and would like to find out whether cellular therapy can improve your quality of life, contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.